 Some people whose gender identity doesn’t correlate with their assigned sex at birth may use different pronouns, to understand pronouns read our article Understanding Pronouns.

 Do you understand what these gender identities mean?

 Agender: Someone who doesn’t identify with a specific gender.

-AMAB: Assigned female at birth.
+AMAB: Assigned male at birth.

 Bigender: Someone who identifies with two genders.

 Cisgender: A person whose gender identity matches up with the sex they were assigned to at birth.

 Demi-boy: This identity is for those who partially identify as a man or masculine.